About Me

 Owner/Architect

-With a decade of work experience in the field of architecture, Logan is a licensed architect with the Nova Scotia Association of Architects, and former architect with the Ontario Association of Architects.
+After completing his Masters of Architecture, Logan has been working in the field of architecture since 2009.
+Logan created his own practice as a licensed architect with the Nova Scotia Association of Architects since 2018, and former architect with the Ontario Association of Architects since 2016.
 Logan currently operates his home office out of Bridgewater, Nova Scotia as a single source for all architectural and interior design services.
 His one-man operation gives him the opportunity to focus on the unique qualities of each project.
+He is also owns and operates Amos Wood Inc. with his brother as a furniture designer and maker.

 His formal architectural career began with the Integrated Coastal Planners Project focusing on community development, and later working with Montgomery Sisam Architects Inc. in Toronto, gaining experience with large-scale health care projects.
 Those experiences reignited his passion for custom residential projects.
 He achieved his architecture license working in Ontario on projects with Altius Architecture Inc. and on projects now accredited to Trevor McIvor Architects, former partner of Altius.
 These projects enhanced Logan’s skills and experience designing contemporary homes and cottages, and with client and construction management.